rbgirshick/rcnn/README.md

 #### Training R-CNN models and testing

+Now to run the training and testing code, use the following experiments script:

 <pre>
 >> test_results = rcnn_exp_train_and_test()
 </pre>

+**Note:** The training and testing procedures save models and results under `rcnn/cachedir` by default.
+You can customize this by creating a local config file named `rcnn_config_local.m` and defining the experiment directory variable `EXP_DIR`.
+Look at `rcnn_config_local.example.m` for an example.

 ### Training an R-CNN detector on another dataset